-Delirium Tremens (DT) is classified as a severe type of alcohol withdrawal.
-It’s also referred to as alcohol withdrawal delirium (AWD).
+Delirium Tremens (DT) is classified as a severe and dangerous type of alcohol withdrawal.
+It is also referred to as alcohol withdrawal delirium (AWD).
 Delirium Tremens can occur as soon as 6 hours after ceasing drinking or up to 7 to 10 days afterwards.
 It’s most common in individuals who drank heavily before quitting or individuals who have had serious withdrawal symptoms in the past.

 Symptoms associated with Delirium Tremens frequently last between 2 and 3 days, but in some cases, they may last for up to 7 days.
 If you’re trying to quit drinking or have recently quit, it’s easy to feel anxious about side effects and awful withdrawal symptoms.
 While Delirium Tremens is serious, when treated immediately, many people don’t experience complications.

 While 20% of people experience some type of alcohol addiction or dependency in their lifetime and 50% of people exhibit withdrawal symptoms after discontinuing drinking, only 3-5% of people who quit drinking experience Delirium Tremens.

 If you’ve experienced severe alcohol withdrawal in the past, you have a history of seizures, or you have a concurrent illness, you may be more at risk for Delirium Tremens.
 If that’s the case, you should detox under medical supervision, such as in an inpatient treatment facility.

 Does It Require Emergency Medical Treatment?